9 Aerospace Structures

 • Shear is the stress that resists the forces tending to cause one material layer to move relative to the adjacent layer.
 For example, most fasteners that hold aerospace structures together are subjected to a shearing action.
 Examples of fasteners include screws, bolts, and rivets.

 • Torsion is the stress produced from a torque or twisting effect.
 A torque is a moment, so it is the product of a force times a distance or “arm.”
-Therefore, a component’s torsional stiffness can be viewed as its resistance to this twisting action.
+Therefore, a component’s torsional stiffness can be viewed as resistance to this twisting action.

 • Bending stresses result from a combination of compression and tension in the material.
 A beam-like spar or other component subjected to a bending moment will be compressed on one side and stretched on the other.
 In most cases, the individual structural members of aerospace structures are designed to carry mostly tension or compression rather than pure bending.

-Stress & Strain Relationships
+Structural Stress & Strain Relationships

 Stress, given the symbol \sigma, is used as a measure of the forces that cause a structure to deform and can be defined as the force per unit area acting on the cross-sectional area of the structure, i.e.,